Teddy Roosevelt Bird Walks

 9:00 AM - 11:00 AM

-Bird walks during May through August 2014 are scheduled for the following dates:
+Bird walks during the summer and fall of 2015 are scheduled for the following dates:

-- Saturday, 24 May: The search continues for singing and calling birds who make the Adirondacks their home.
+- Saturday, 23 May: Participants will search for singing and calling birds who make the Adirondacks their home.
 Some birds may be establishing territory; others are carrying nesting material, while still others may already be sitting on eggs, quiet and discrete.
 Birds seen and heard at this time include Northern Parulas, Cedar Waxwings, Ruby-crowned Kinglets, Wood Ducks, and Alder Flycatchers.
-Trip Report from the 24 May Bird Walk
+Trip Report from the 23 May 2015 Bird Walk

 Designated an Important Bird Area by the American Bird Conservancy, the 3,000-acre Paul Smith’s College VIC property contains every habitat type found in the Adirondack Park with the exception of alpine vegetation.
 Included on the property is a 60-acre marsh, five ponds, several brooks and swamps, bogs, fens, and varied forest types, most notably northern boreal forest.
 The 25-mile trail system traverses a variety of habitats with extensive boardwalks through wetland ecosystems.
 Common sightings at the Paul Smiths VIC include: Wood Duck, American Black Duck, Great Blue Heron, American Bittern, Olive-sided Flycatcher, and Yellow-bellied Flycatcher.
 Warblers include (Yellow) Palm Warbler, Northern Parula, Blackburnian Warbler, Black-throated Blue Warbler, Black-throated Green Warbler, and Nashville Warbler.
 Other sightings may include Gray Jay, Boreal Chickadee, Wilson’s Snipe, Broad-winged Hawk, Hooded Merganser, Black-backed Woodpecker, and Ring-necked Duck.
 Click here for a list of birds seen along the various trails at the Paul Smiths VIC.